 Case study name Global Case study type Global Case study The global case study will focus on global challenges (e.g. increasing food summary demand) and international trade features, with policy priorities on food security, resource efficiency, low-carbon energy and climate change mitigation, water availability and vulnerability to water stress and floods, water quality, biodiversity and ecosystem services.
-Given the high level of integration and the low level of detail, the case study will mostly be used to identify the prevailing Nexus policy challenges, and to find broad-scale synergies and trade-offs between options in achieving various Sustainable Development Goals, and to inform about divergence, robustness and flexibility of global development pathways.
-The global case study is useful to provide the global context to the smaller scale case studies, and to highlight synergies and trade-off at the g smaller scale case studies, and to highlight synergies and trade-off at the glob scale, which are informative to the regional case studies.
-The main focus will b on the impact of water constraints on food security and human development as well as the impact of climate change on aggravating or relieving water problems.
+Given the high level of integration and low level of detail, the case study will mostly be used to identify the prevail Nexus policy challenges, and to find broad-scale synergies and trade-offs between options in achieving various Sustainable Development Goals, and to inform about divergence, robustness and flexibility of global development pathways.
+The global case study is useful to provide the global context to the smaller scale case studies, and to highlight synergies and trade-off at the global scale, which are informative to the regional case studies.
+The main focus will be on the impact of water constraints on food security and human development as well as the impact of climate change on aggravating or relieving water problems.
 Case study You will learn how policies targeting indicators for one of the sustainable learning goals development goals impact those for other goals, in particular with respect to indicators for renewable energy, water, food security related goals as well as planetary boundaries, in a Global context.